Gadovist®: the only 1.0 M gadolinium based contrast agent (GBCA)1

 Gadovist is used for visualisation and diagnosis of pathological lesions, and for evaluation of perfusion and blood flow2

-Access to prescribing information can be found at the bottom of the page
+Access to prescribing information and adverse event reporting can be found at the bottom of the page

 Gadovist is indicated in adults and children of all ages (including term neonates) for: